John Gill (climber): Early bouldering & short climbs

 Gill on Red Cross Rock Eliminate V9.
 With initial fingertip hold on the right the problem is V7.

-In the Tetons, in 1958, John Gill climbed a short route on Baxter's Pinnacle that lies in the 5.10 realm, before that grade was formally recognized — one of the first to be done in America.
+In the Tetons, in 1958, John Gill climbed a short route on Baxter's Pinnacle that lies in the 5.10 realm, before that grade was formally recognized—one of the first to be done in America.
 By the end of the 1950s, Gill had reached what would now be considered V9 levels on a few eliminate boulder problems.
 (He later stated he probably never progressed beyond V10 throughout his climbing career.).

-Two of his problems on Red Cross Rock in the Tetons — a V8 in 1957 and a V9 in 1959 — set new standards of bouldering difficulty.
-And his 1961 route on a steep face of a small granite spire named the Thimble (Needles of South Dakota) — an unrehearsed and unroped 30-foot 5.12a free-solo climb (or V4 or V5 highball)— is considered one of the great classics of modern climbing, and — if considered a climb (as Gill did) — may well be the first at the 5.12 grade.
+Two of his problems on Red Cross Rock in the Tetons—a V8 in 1957 and a V9 in 1959—set new standards of bouldering difficulty.
+And his 1961 route on a steep face of a small granite spire named the Thimble (Needles of South Dakota)—an unrehearsed and unroped 30-foot 5.12a free-solo climb (or V4 or V5 highball)— is considered one of the great classics of modern climbing, and—may be the first at the 5.12 grade.
 Gill climbed the route without the benefit of modern climbing shoes, significantly increasing the difficulty of the climb.

 "B" Grading system

-In the 1950s, John Gill introduced a very early – if not the first – grading system specifically designed for bouldering and not restricted to a particular area.
+In the 1950s, John Gill introduced a very early—if not the first—grading system specifically designed for bouldering and not restricted to a particular area.
 The system, (B1, B2, B3), had two subjective levels of difficulty, and one objective level, and was predicated on prevailing and future standards attained in traditional rock climbing.
 The introduction of sport climbing some twenty years later and more intense competition weakened the philosophical underpinnings of the three-tiered structure, although climbers such as Jim Holloway adopted personal three-level systems similar to Gill's.
 Today, Gill's B-system is rarely used, abandoned in favor of open-ended grading systems such as the V-scale.

-Longer climbs - free solo explorations
+Longer climbs—free solo explorations

 From his early ascent of the east face of Longs Peak in 1954, throughout his climbing career until he left the sport in the early 2000s, a recurring theme of Gill's climbing was exploratory free soloing (at times with a light rappel rope) - usually, but not always, at moderate levels of difficulty.
-In fact, the Thimble – which he considered a climb and not a boulder problem - was a test of how far he was willing to go in that direction.
+In fact, the Thimble—which he considered a climb and not a boulder problem - was a test of how far he was willing to go in that direction.
 Once he completed a route (most were unreported) he might return to it, perhaps many times, to enjoy the continuous movement and flow of the climb.